Dukhan: Etymology

-In Mike Morton's biography, In the Heart of the Desert, it is noted that the English translation of Dukhan is 'smoky mountain' (Jebel Dukhan), a reference to the clouds that gathered around its summit, and colloquially to the smoke emanating from gas flares around the oil camp named after it.
+In Mike Morton's biography, In the Heart of the Desert, it is noted that the English translation of Dukhan is "smoky mountain" (Jebel Dukhan)— a reference to the clouds that gathered around its summit, and, colloquially, to the smoke emitted from gas flares around the oil camp named after it.

 History of oil operations

 Early operations

 Oil exploration in the Dukhan area began in 1935.
 In 1937, oil was struck in Dukhan; making it the first substantial oil reserve to be discovered in the peninsula.
 Construction on Dukhan's first oil well began in 1939 and was finished the next year.
 The original settlement was built as an oil camp for personnel of the Qatar Petroleum Company (today QatarEnergy).
 Oil operations were temporarily shut down during World War II.